Aneethp/Oracle-SQL/README.md

 **DBMS(DATABASE MANAGEMENT SYSTEM)**
 It is a software which is used to (manage)store data permanently and retrive the large amount of data efficiently. for eg: Oracle, MySQL, DB2, Informix etc...

+**2. Creation of Tables**
+    1. Creation of Table:

+      CREATE TABLE Student
+      (
+      ID number(10),
+      Name varchar2(30),
+      Age number,
+      Gender varchar2(6),
+      Marks number,
+      SEM number
+      );

+    2. Now, Let's see how to insert the data into the table:

+      INSERT INTO Student VALUES(52, 'AMAN', 26, 'MALE', 98, 8);
+      INSERT INTO Student VALUES(52, 'MOHAN', 27, 'MALE', 94, 8);